VeryGoodOpenSource/very_good_cli/site/docs/templates/wear.md

 - **Condensed Layout** - The layout is optimized for the small screen size of Wear OS devices.

-- **Hooked into the hardware** - The app has a sample usage of the hardware resources of the device.
+- **Hooked into the Hardware** - The app has a sample usage of the hardware resources of the device.

 - **Ambient Mode** - The app has a sample usage of the ambient mode of the device.